dmerejkowsky/dmenv/docs/contents/goodies.md

 # dmenv goodies

-`dmenv` also comes with a few commands for carrying out boring tasks:
+`dmenv` also comes with a few commands for carrying out boring tasks.
+You can view the full list by running `dmenv help`, here are a few more details:

 ## dmenv run